vealvarez/SVM_GC1/README.md

 Verónica E. Álvarez

 ## Synopsis
 PredictBiomarker finds short nucleotide sequences in bacterial genomes that can potentially be used as biomarkers.
-PredictBiomarker was used in the manuscript "Machine learning applied to the molecular identification of <i>Acinetobacter baumannii </i> Global Clone 1" (Álvarez et. al, 2022) to identify a fragment of the <i>moaCB</i> gene as a specific biomarker for <i>A. baumannii</i> GC1 strains.
+PredictBiomarker was used in the manuscript "Machine learning applied to the molecular identification of <i>Acinetobacter baumannii </i> Global Clone 1" (Álvarez et. al, in revision) to identify a fragment of the <i>moaCB</i> gene as a specific biomarker for <i>A. baumannii</i> GC1 strains.

 ## Quick Start
 1- Download all files at the same directory in your computer